 Peak construction training body, Construction Skills Queensland (CSQ), has responded to claims of a skills crisis and massive decline in trade apprenticeships in the construction industry.

-“Reports of dramatic loses in apprentice numbers in Queensland do not reflect the situation in the construction industry, the largest employer of apprentices,” Mr Schimming said.
+“Reports of dramatic losses in apprentice numbers in Queensland do not reflect the situation in the construction industry, the largest employer of apprentices,” Mr Schimming said.

 “CSQ is pleased to report a strong and sustainable pipeline of apprentices and trainees moving into the construction industry.”